EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/npcs/phidippus.md

 - He's pretending to be someone else and works at the forge to create time keeping devices
 - He's getting *real* close to Sophia now that everyone else close to her is gone
 - He's using the name [Agorius](https://en.wikipedia.org/wiki/Agorius) now.
+- He's using [Disguise Self](https://roll20.net/compendium/dnd5e/Disguise%20Self) to change his face.
+He's never around for more than an hour since that's how long the spell lasts.
+He will burn up his spell slots trying to maintain his disguise.

 ## Personality